At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

 - How to bake a cake

-- How to change the oil on your car
+- How to change the oil on a car

 8. Carve Out a Teen Hangout Zone in the Garage

-You could install a dartboard, get a disco ball and bring your speakers out for a place to dance to music together, or any other number of things.
+You could install a dartboard, get a disco ball and bring your speakers out for a place for teens to dance to music together.

 9. “Taste the Rainbow” Date Night